-Please ignore the super lame title.
-It’s early-ish in the morning.
-But I did it!
-I have officially completed the Imagine the Impossibilities Challenge and am now 4 pillows richer, or is it poorer since I bought supplies to make them?
+I have officially completed the Imagine the Impossibilities Challenge!
+For this challenge, I took on my first sewing project.
+I learned how to sew a pillowcase with a flap, also known as an envelope pillowcase.
+Now I’m 4 pillows richer, or is it poorer since I bought supplies to make them?
 Oh well, the point is they are done and they look awesome!
 I seriously don’t know why I was so afraid of sewing because this was a blast!
 Woohoo!

-For those of you out there that also have a sewing phobia I’ll give you a quick tutorial on how I made these little beauties.
+For those of you out there that also have a sewing phobia I’ll give you a quick tutorial on how to sew pillowcases with a flap.
 For my small pillows (which at 12’x12′) I bought $2 18’x21′ fabric quarters and they worked perfectly!

-Sew what will be the inside edges of the the flaps so it is a nice clean line.
-I used a zig zag stitch for all of my pillows.
-(I also used a Brother sewing machine, so the zig zag was setting 2 for me)
+Sew what will be the inside edges of the flaps so it is a nice clean line.
+I used a zig-zag stitch for all of my pillows.
+(I also used a Brother sewing machine, so the zig-zag was setting 2 for me).

 For the bigger pillow, since my fabric was larger (almost 3 yards at a great deal), I cut the width 17′ (it’s a 16×16 pillow) and doubled it (34′)